Knot contact homology as a planar limit of Chern-Simons theory: Comparison with knot contact homology

 Note that the RHS of these equations also matches the diagonal entries of the matrices by the $q\to 1$ limit of \cref{eq:bigon2}:

 Written in this form, we readily see that: \begin{lemma} We have a surjective map \end{lemma} \begin{proof}

-In both cases, we can divide the light strand at its rightmost point into curves that we call its {\it first half}, connecting the $i$th heavy strand, and its {\it second half}, connecting the $j$th heavy strand.
+Whichever order $i$ and $j$ come in, we divide the light strand at its rightmost point into two curves: its {\it first half}, connecting the $i$th heavy strand, and its {\it second half}, connecting the $j$th heavy strand.

 To prove that \cref{ourCH3} holds, we start with \crefrange{eq:A-matrix1}{eq:A-matrix2} and slide the second half of the light strand clockwise around the closed braid to obtain a diagram like the one below: